-New Bunbury MP Don Punch says he will draw on his business acumen to restore the confidence of business to invest and provide jobs across the South-West.
+New Bunbury MLA Don Punch says he will draw on his business acumen to restore the confidence of business to invest and provide jobs across the South-West.

 With the WAEC having declared the result, Mr Punch secured 60.8 per cent of the two-party preferred vote.
 This represents a swing of 23 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.